funduval/istvan-contacts-dialpad/README.md

 It looks pretty, but...

+TODO:
+* render list in numeric mode
-TODO: my goal was to fix the prefix function in the trie, then render everything sorted that matched prefix criteria not whole word criteria, but alas I didn't complete the challenge.
+* fix the prefix function in the trie, then
+* render everything sorted that matched prefix criteria
+* remove isWord criteria, but alas I didn't complete the challenge.

-TODO: Too much code, and I wish I could have finished and then refactored to a more "React-like" use of components in JS that can be orchestrated according to lifecycle/data changes.
+* refactor to a more "React-like" use of components
+* orchestrate components according to lifecycle/data changes.

-TODO: Z seems to be missing from dialpad.
-A bug I noticed after submitting.
+* Z seems is missing from dialpad

+FUNCTIONALITY:
+* BE SURE TO: toggle slider to "By Name" first.
+* you can type numbers and output all possible string combinations
-FUNCTIONALITY: The only functionality that works is: you can type numbers, can toggle between name and number, can enter a WHOLE NAME and retrieve that name first in the list, with the remainder of the list sorted.
-BE SURE TO: toggle slider to "By Name" first.
+* can toggle between name and number
+* can enter a WHOLE NAME and retrieve that name first in the list, with the remainder of the list sorted.